progers/ccdb/examples/chromiumArithmeticBug/README.md

 Building with coverage
 --------
-Special flags need to be passed to the compiler and linker to enable LLVM code coverage.
+Special flags need to be passed to the compiler and linker to enable Clang's [source-based code coverage](https://clang.llvm.org/docs/SourceBasedCodeCoverage.html).
 This can be done by editing the gn args:

 ```
 gn args out/Coverage